Ahhj/advent-of-code-2021/README.md

-Python-based solutions to the Avent of Code 2021
+Python-based solutions to the Advent of Code 2021

 # Preface